dkundel/zatanna/README.md

 zatanna
 =======

-An extension of Ace implementing changes to make Ace more mobile friendly.
+An extension of Ace implementing better autocomplete